Edwin387/post-install-config/README.md

 - Navigate to **Admin Panel -> Settings -> User Settings**.
 - Uncheck **Require registration and login to create tickets** to enforce ticket creation by anyone.
--Enable **Public - Anyone can register** to disable requiring users to register and log in before creating tickets.
+- Enable **Public - Anyone can register** to disable requiring users to register and log in before creating tickets.

 ![image](https://github.com/Edwin387/post-install-config/blob/main/shot%2026.PNG?raw=true)